Liru/tumblr-downloader/README.md

 * `-r` - The maximum number of requests per second to make.
 * `-u` - Update mode -- the downloader will automatically stop once it reaches files that it has already downloaded.
 * `-ignore-audio`, `-ignore-videos`, `-ignore-photos` - Skips downloading the respective types of files.

+## Suggestions

+Use the `issues` tab provided by Github at the top of this project's page.

 ## Contributing